confsubanonymous/Dynamic_Fusion_ALFA/README.md

 ## Acknowledgements

-Our implementation is based on the excellent open-source codebases of
+Our implementation is based on the open-source codebases of

 * [SlowFast](https://github.com/facebookresearch/SlowFast)
 * [CSTS](https://github.com/BolinLai/CSTS)